Using this website

 If you paste URLs (hyperlinks) into the Medium Details, Where, Source Details, Lyrics, or Notes fields, they will appear as clickable links below the respective field after you have saved the piece:

 For links to images, the image appears embedded into the page, if a common image file extension is detected within the URL (otherwise use this format).
-Links to Youtube and Vimeo videos appear as embedded videos.
-You can also embed the SoundCloud audio player using the shorthand format below.
+Likewise for audio files (wav, mp3, ogg).

 If you want links to be shown with a text, or media players to have a title, enclose title and link (in this order) with double brackets: